'I get abused every single day of my life' - Lafferty

 - Published

-Former Kilmarnock striker Kyle Lafferty says he gets "abused every single day of my life".
+Former Rangers striker Kyle Lafferty says he gets "abused every single day of my life".

 Lafferty, who signed for West of Scotland League side Johnstone Burgh this week, says he is even targeted when performing day-to-day tasks.